services

 not be managed in isolation, but

-integral to the health, safety and welfare arrangements for your
+integral to the health, safety and welfare arrangements

 organisation.